 - Takeshi Hirokawa from Parasyte, actually turns out to be a normal human that was leading the parasite colony in East Fukuyama City, using his power as mayor to help them to kill and feed undetected.
 He was an extreme misanthrope who believed that humans needed a predator to cut them down for the harm they'd done to the environment.

 - The titular Titans from Attack on Titan.
 All were members of the Eldian race, a group of humans that possess an unique trait allowing them to be transformed into a Titan.
 What makes this discovery even more horrifying are the revelations that the characters are themselves Eldians and that all the Titans they've been fighting are poor souls that were transformed as punishment by an oppressive enemy nation.

 - Anthropology: Lyra.
 Princess Celestia turned her into a pony to hide her true identity, which explains her obsession with humans.

-- This is one of the twists in Pandorum, the creepy alien mutant cannibals are descended from humans who've evolved to survive in a foodless spaceship over thousands of years.
+- One of the twists in Pandorum is that the creepy alien mutant cannibals are descended from humans who've evolved to survive in a foodless spaceship over a thousand years.
 It helped that their ancestors were dosed with a treatment that caused accelerated evolution.

-- In the film version of The 13th Warrior, the protagonist reacts poorly when he discovers that the Vikings' monstrous foes the Wendol are just men dressed up in bearskins.
+- In the film version of The 13th Warrior, the protagonist gain some courage in battle when he discovers that the Vikings' monstrous foes the Wendol are just men dressed up in bearskins.
 Later in the film, he and the rest of the band stumble upon a cave filled with the skulls of the Wendols' many victims.
 He says he was wrong earlier, and claims that the Wendols are not men.

 - In Dragonback, the long-lost original hosts of the K'da were called the Dhghem.
 Turns out that's actually "Human" in a really old language.